 The audit made 31 recommendations in total.
-We accepted 24 recommendations in full, three in part, three in principle and did not accept one recommendation.
-We have completed 11 recommendations and 13 are in progress or partially complete.
-We will start implementing the remaining six in 2021-22.
+We accepted 24 recommendations in full, 3 in part, 3 in principle and did not accept one recommendation.
+We have completed 16 recommendations and 14 are in progress or partially complete.

-Eleven of the accepted recommendations relate to the quality of our financial audits and eight relate to the quality of our performance engagements.
+Eleven of the accepted recommendations relate to the quality of our financial audits and 8 relate to the quality of our performance engagements.
 Appendix D contains these 19 recommendations, our proposed actions and implementation progress.
 We are monitoring our progress in implementing these recommendations through periodic updates to OMG and our audit and risk committee.